sci-visus/OpenVisus/Executable/mod_visus/README.atlantis.md

 EOF
 ```

-Create `/scratch/home/OpenVisus/visus.config` with the following content (change as needed):
+Create `/scratch/home/OpenVisus/visus.config` with the following content (change as needed, you can use this site `https://www.web2generators.com/apache-tools/htpasswd-generator`):

 ```
 cat <<EOF >/scratch/home/OpenVisus/visus.config